chrsmutti/chrs.dev/content/blog/lessons-learned.md

 ---
 title: "Lessons Learned in 2 years as a Software Developer"
-date: 2019-06-20T20:44:39-03:00
+date: 2019-06-21T17:00:00-03:00
-draft: true
 ---

 I've been interested and learning programming for mos of my life, since I was 11 years old tinkering with [RPG Maker](https://www.google.com/search?q=rpg+maker+xp&tbm=isch) and dreams of being a full time game developer.

 Fast-forward **12 years in the future**, two years into the best job I could ever hope for, a lot learned along the way and a lot more to learn in the future.